Virtual Human Project: The Unity toolkit for avatar animation

 One tool, two skills

-Making characters even more realistic truly enhances the headset experience, and developers are well aware of this for the success of their projects.
-The need is pressing, but the resources required to develop such tools are not always available within a single team.
-Computer labs have the technical skills to develop this type of tool, but they do not necessarily have the expertise in social sciences that psychology labs, for example, have.
+Making characters even more realistic truly enhances the VR experience, and developers are well aware of this for the success of their projects.
+The need is urgent, but the resources required to develop such tools are not always available within a single team.
+Computer science labs have the technical skills to develop these kinds of tools but do not necessarily possess the social science expertise found in psychology labs, for example.
 For the development of VHP, this dual approach was essential.
-Geoffrey, through his background (a master's degree in virtual engineering followed by a doctorate at LAMPA on the fidelity of avatars to feelings of embodiment in immersive virtual environments), contributed his dual technical skills (programming and 3D modeling) as well as his expertise in virtual humans to build this scalable, easy-to-integrate, and optimized tool.
+Geoffrey, through his background (Master of Science Virtual Engineering followed by a PhD at LAMPA on the fidelity of avatars regarding feelings of embodiment in immersive virtual environments), drew on his dual technical skills (programming and 3D modeling) as well as his expertise in virtual humans to build this scalable, easy-to-integrate, and optimized tool.

 Serving the scientific community